Bedroom beige

 It was visible in her bedroom.
 Energy always shows the truth.

-The lack of flow in the most intimate room in your home, your bedroom, reflects the part(s) of your life that are stagnant or not flowing.
+The lack of flow in your bedroom, the most intimate room in your home, reflects the part(s) of your life that are stagnant or not flowing.

 You may also want to read these articles: